allenai/allenact/docs/tutorials/training-a-pointnav-model.md

 This beacon transmits its location, such that at any time, the agent can get the direction and euclidian distance to the beacon.
 This particular task is often called Point Navigation, or **PointNav** for short.

-#### Pointnav
+#### PointNav
 At first glance, this task seems trivial.
 If the agent is given the direction and distance of the target at all times, can it not simply follow this signal directly?
 The answer is no, because agents are often trained on this task in environments that emulate real-world buildings which are not wide-open spaces, but rather contain many smaller rooms.
-Because of this, the agent has to learn to navigate human spaces and use doors and hallways to efficiently navigate from one side of the house to the other.
+Because of this, the agent has to learn to navigate human spaces and use doors and hallways to efficiently navigate from one side of the building to the other.
 This task becomes particularly difficult when the agent is tested in an environment that it is not trained in.
 If the agent does not know how the floor plan of an environment looks, it has to learn to predict the design of man-made structures, to efficiently navigate across them, much like how people instinctively know how to move around a building